divinzz/ML-DL_projects/Image caption generator/README.md

 ├── train_model.ipynb # Jupyter Notebook with full training pipeline
 └── README.md

-yaml
-Copy
-Edit

 ---

-.
-Install dependencies
+1 Install required packages

 bash
 Copy
 Edit
 pip install -r requirements.txt
-Requirements:

-txt
-Copy
-Edit
+Required Libraries:

 tensorflow
-streamlit
-matplotlib

 numpy

 pandas

+matplotlib

 tqdm

+streamlit

+pickle

+You can create a requirements.txt file with these.

+2. Download and extract dataset

+Place the dataset files (Images/, captions.txt) inside a flickr8k/ directory in your project root.

+3. Train the model (Optional)

+Use the provided training notebook or scripts.

-.
-Run the Streamlit App
+4. Run the Streamlit App

 bash
 Copy
 Edit
 streamlit run app.py
+🎯 Features
+Extracts image features with DenseNet201

-.
-Upload an image and generate captions in real-time!
+Tokenizes and encodes captions

+Trains a caption generation model

+Saves model and tokenizer

+Interactive caption generation with Streamlit

+🖼️ Example Output
+Image:
+(Upload your own in the app)

+Generated Caption:
+"a young boy is playing with a dog in the park"

-🧪 Model Performance
+🧪 Model Info
-Training loss: ↓ 3.12

-Validation loss: ↓ 3.60

-Epochs: 14 (early stopping)
+Best val_loss: ~3.60

+Early stopping after 14 epochs